Karol Gajda holding a Mitchell MS450 and giving thumbs up

 About Our Unbiased Reviews

 This begs the question: “how do you make money?”
 The answer is easy: I don’t right now!
 No, I’m not independently wealthy (I wish!) but there are just too many poor quality “review” sites out there.
 I want Art of Shred to be different.
+There are ads on this site and my YouTube videos but they pay a pittance.
+Ultimately I’d like to find a way to earn money from this site without ads, but for now here we are.

 You can also help by subscribing to the Riff City email list for guitar news, deals, and site updates: